rainnfx/Matteo-s-Palm-Tree/README.md

 I would like to give credit to MrGigi (https://mrgigi.me) for his site which I took some inspiration from the design of the site.

-## License 📜
+## License and Use 📜

 This uses the MIT license, feel free to use my code, but be a decent human and credit me.
+Also if you want send me it, I would love to see what you used my code on!

 ## Screenshots 📷